 Work Item / Release: FS_6G_ARC/Rel-20

 Abstract of the contribution: This document summarises the proposals for WT#3 regarding the use of AI for 6G architecture.
-It is a resubmission from the final version of SA2#170.
+It is based on the resubmission from the final version of SA2#170, plus attempting at merging input contributions related to WT#3.1.

 1. Discussion